Kyuuhachi/Azure-Vitality/README.md

 [GeofrontTeam](https://github.com/GeofrontTeam) and NIS America: for bringing it to the west.

 [Ouroboros](https://github.com/Ouroboros): for creating [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).
 While I do not use it directly, it was invaluable as documentation for creating my own.

+[ShinKiseki](https://github.com/ShinKiseki): some proofreading, and adding portraits to quest dialogue.

 Discord members: for help with upscaling a couple of images